miyuushi/andromeda/README.md

-# andromeda
+# Andromeda

-Library to hook and override game functions to draw overlays and write plugins
+Library and plugin framework for hooking and overriding game functions to draw overlays and write plugins